vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 Odoo.

 .. warning::
-   If no one in the company is employed to manage email servers, Leansoft Online and Odoo.sh are strongly recommended.
+   If no one in the company is employed to manage email servers, Leansoft Online and Leansoft.sh are strongly recommended.
 In these Leansoft hosting types email sending and receiving works instantly and is monitored by professionals.
 Nevertheless, a company can use their own email server if they want to manage the email server's reputation themselves.
 For more information see